PLEASE BE AWARE OUR PHONES ARE TEMPORARILY DOWN

 Be present and patient: It is important to keep in mind that grieving has ups and downs, can last for years and exist in different forms.
 A person who is grieving may experience moments where they don’t feel like themselves and struggle to identify what is going on.
 As a supporter, acknowledge to the bereaved that grief can be a long-lasting journey, and let them know you are there for support.

-Sometimes losing a loved one can spark feelings of anxiety, fear, guilt, depression and can lead to severe grief.
+Sometimes losing a loved one can spark feelings of Anxiety, Depression, Bipolar Disorders fear, guilt, depression and can lead to severe grief.
 If you or a loved one need help processing a loss, talking with a licensed mental health professional can be helpful.
 Psychologists are trained to assist people to better process their feelings, develop coping strategies and increase resiliency.
 Interested in talking with a therapist today?
 Feel free to contact our office to get in touch with our skilled therapists today.